frkatona/HandTrack_To_MIDI/README.md

 One space with ample room for improvement is the way gestures are recognized.
 "Finger closedness" is calculated based on fingertip-to-wrist distance which is both (1) vulnerable to the hand's forward angle with the camera and (2) requires mapping to bridge the remaining gap for even a fully folded finger.
 A different node association could be used, but that would still not be robust to angling (though perhaps the wrist angle could be feel natural as another dimension of control)

-Recognizable gestures (e.g., peace, rock on, ok) and speed-based control (e.g., wrist flick) are also within reason.
+Recognizable gestures (e.g., peace, rock on) and speed-based control (e.g., wrist flick) are also within reason.
 Though I couldn't be bothered to investigate, I imagine mediapipe or another library has a gesture recognition model that could be employed rather than working from scratch.
 Similarly, if a whole-body model is as robust as the hand model, I imagine that could present some interesting (if exhausting) possibilities

 The MIDI signals can also be sent from the computer to trigger lighting on a MIDI controller with LED pads (e.g., Novation Launchkey 49).
 This could easily extend to a proper DMX-controlled lighting system with a DMX-to-MIDI interface.